picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.20.3 =
+* Fixed category detection code, which created some messy bugs in some cases

+= 0.20.2 =
+* Minor bugfix release

 = 0.20.1 =
 * Fixed extra " added to ul tag, thanks ideric (http://wordpress.org/support/topic/plugin-list-category-posts-extra-added-to-ul-tag)